 I was looking at body checking frequency data recently and sampled data from the NHL and a few other sources.
 I found it interesting to see heatmap representations confirm some previous data from lower leagues that I completed many years ago.

 Here is the .pdf of the original data blended into a visual representation that was presented to coaches at a symposium.
-Light yellow = areas of body checks, Darker yellow areas of greater frequency of body checks, burst outlines (thin red) locations of greatest intensity and lowest technique integrity.
+Light yellow = areas of body checks, Darker yellow areas of greater frequency of body checks, burst outlines (thin red), locations of greatest intensity and lowest technique integrity.